alhopasi/writeups/random/lahilahjoitus/writeup.md

 When the user submits the vote, a POST request is made to the SurveySparrow website:
 ![alt text](./04.jpg "POST Request")
-`tt-BHEGr` seems to be the unique path or identifier of the vote.
+`tt-BHEGr` seems to be the unique path or identifier of the voting survey.

 With the POST request, the data of the choices is sent to the SurveySparrow website:
 ![alt text](./05.jpg "POST Payload")